About this website

 About Hilda Kean

 Dr Hilda Kean FRHistS is a public and cultural historian.
 She is the former Dean of Ruskin College, Oxford , where she taught history for many years.
 Hilda established and developed the first MA in Public History in Britain and courses on animal-human history.
-In recognition of her work on public history she has also been made an adjunct professor at the Australian Centre of Public History at the University of Technology, Sydney.
+In recognition of her work on public history she has been made an adjunct professor at the Australian Centre of Public History at the University of Technology, Sydney.
 She is now an Honorary Senior Research Associate at UCL where she helps run the Public History Discussion Group.
 Hilda is also a visiting professor at the University of Greenwich where she has taught a module on public history and supervised students on the new MA course in History.
 Hilda has published widely on animal-human history, animal rights and representation, how people make sense of the past, family history, public history, women’s suffrage, labour heritage, and London.
 A former school teacher, advisor and local government senior manager she conducts guided walks, gives lectures and runs courses.

 Hilda has devised and taught many new courses including those on ideas of history and animal-human history.
 She won a national award for her teaching of history to adults.
 The outline for her animal history course alongside other suggestions can be found at the syllabus section of H-net Animal